rzhang0716/Data-Science/AWS/Cloud Practitioner/readme.md

 15. Amazon FSx: Launch 3rd party high-performance file systems on AWS; Fully managed service.
 ### EC2 Instance Storgae Section Summary
 1. EBS vloumes: (1) Network drives attached to one EC2 instance at a time; (2) Mapped to an Availability Zones; (3) Can use EBS Snapshots for backups/transferring EBS volumes across AZ.
-2. AMI: create ready-to-use EC2 instance with our customizations
+2. AMI: create ready-to-use EC2 instance with our customizations.
+3. EC2 Image Builder: Automatically build, test and distribute AMIs.
+4. EC2 Instance Storage: (1) High Performance hardware disk attached to our EC2; (2) Lost if our instance is stopped/terminated.
+5. EFS: network file system, can be attached to 100s of instances in a region.
+6. EFS-IA: cost-optimized storage class for infrequent accessed files.
+7. FSx For Windows: Network File System for Windows servers/
+8. FSx for Lustre: High Performance Computing Linux File system.

+## Elastic Load Balancing & Auto Scaling Groups Section